 The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for Free School Meals (FSM) and children who have been looked after continuously for more than six months.
 A premium has also been introduced for children whose parents are currently serving in the armed forces.

 At Risby CEVC Primary School, we are committed to ensuring that all of our children achieve their true potential; that all of our children can truly Believe, Grow and Shine.
-We have a duty to ensure that no child is disadvantaged due to their gender, ethnic origin, family income or background and, having identified possible barriers to educational achievement for children eligible for Pupil Premium funding, we allocate funding to improve attendance and to ensure children achieve their potential academically, physically, socially and emotionally:
+We understand that 'educational attainment is the best predictor that we have of a young person's long-term outcomes' (Sir Kevan Collins, Chief Executive Education Endowment Foundation) and we are passionate about ensuring no child is disadvantaged due to their gender, ethnic origin, family income or background.
+Having identified possible barriers to educational achievement for children eligible for Pupil Premium funding, we allocate funding to improve attendance and to ensure children achieve their potential academically, physically, socially and emotionally:

 In order to ensure our Pupil Premium provision is effective we closely monitor any interventions, support and strategies.
 Class teachers regularly review the emotional, social, physical and academic progress of their Pupil Premium children with the Senior Leadership Team and we hold half-termly meetings to review any targeted additional support, using formative and summative assessment to measure impact.